 Equipment Allowed and Restricted (ok and not ok)

-Please leave at home or in your vehicle, equipment that is restricted and prohibited such as snowboards, split boards, snow bikes, ski blades, saucers, lurks or anything longer than a regular ski pole.
+Please leave at home or in your vehicle, equipment that is restricted and prohibited such as snowboards, split boards, snow bikes, snow skates, ski blades, saucers, lurks or anything longer than a regular ski pole.

 Please be courteous and cooperate with Alta employees if you are informed that certain equipment is not allowed.